BUYERS GUIDE - SOFT-ROADERS

 Discovery Sport is being produced at Land Rover’s manufacturing facility at Halewood, Liverpool.

-The two-litre, aluminium block and head, four-cylinder Ingenium diesel engine is scheduled for the 2017 model year, replacing the 2.2-litre, cast-iron-block DW12 engine, which is 24kg heavier.
+The two-litre, aluminium block and head, four-cylinder Ingenium diesel engine replaced the 2.2-litre, cast-iron-block DW12 engine, which was 24kg heavier.

 The Ingenium engine has variable camshaft timing on the exhaust side of the head, roller bearing camshafts and twin balance shafts.